-SWPPP Component Yes No Comments Where use of a sediment basin of this size is impractical, the - 10 Narrative SWPPP, Basins to be Shown SWPPP shall evaluate and specify other similarly effective BMPs to on Site Map be employed to control erosion and sediment delivery.
+SWPPP Component Yes No Comments Where use of a sediment basin of this size is impractical, the Narrative SWPPP, Basins to be Shown SWPPP shall evaluate and specify other similarly effective BMPs to on Site Map be employed to control erosion and sediment delivery.
 These on site wap similarly effective BMPs shall be selected from appropriate BMP guidance documents authorized by this permit.
 The BMPs must provide equivalent protection.
-The CW/DDD shall require both temperature and normanent The SWPPP shall require both temporary and permanent sedimentation basins to have a stabilized spillway to minimize the potential for erosion of the spillway or basin embankment.
+The SWPPP shall require both temporary and permanent sedimentation basins to have a stabilized spillway to minimize the potential for erosion of the spillway or basin embankment.
 The SWPPP shall be amended when appropriate.
-Field Update Narrative SWPPP & Site Maps implementation shall match narrative and illustrated depictions.
-Opdate Narrative SWPPP & Site Maps The SWPPP shall contain a site inspection form and inspection log Narrative SWPPP EPG Form 806.8.10 for use during weekly inspections or during storm water events.
-Inspections shall be performed once every 7 days or within 48 hours (MoDOT Land Disturbance Inspection after a storm event that causes storm water runoff to occur on site .
-Record) & Inspection Records Qualified personnel shall perform inspections and authorized persons shall sign reports.
+Field Update Narrative SWPPP & Site Maps implementation shall match narrative and illustrated depictions. opanie i variative 5 William & Site i viaps The SWPPP shall contain a site inspection form and inspection log Narrative SWPPP EPG Form 806.8.10 for use during weekly inspections or during storm water events.
+(MoDOT Land Disturbance Inspection Inspections shall be performed once every 7 days or within 48 hours Record) & Inspection Records after a storm event that causes storm water runoff to occur on site .
+Record) & hispection Records Qualified personnel shall perform inspections and authorized persons shall sign reports.
 The site inspection shall include (at a minimum): inspector's name, date of inspection, observations relative to the effectiveness of the BMPs, actions taken or necessary to correct the observed problem, and listing of areas where land disturbance operations have permanently or temporarily stopped.
 The inspection report shall be signed by the permittee or by the person performing the inspection if duly authorized to do so.
 Copies of inspection reports shall be maintained for three years from the date permit coverage expires.
-0': 36 The SWPPP shall indicate the portions of the project for which each operator has control over day-to day activities.
-Site Map Contractors shall be notified of the provision of the SWPPP and a Narrative SWPPP/Cover at PreCon copy shall be provided to all contractors or sub-contractors involved Narrative SWPPP/Cover at PreCon with pre-stabilization activities.
+1 G: M The SWPPP shall indicate the portions of the project for which each operator has control over day-to day activities.
+Site Map Contractors shall be notified of the provision of the SWPPP and a Narrative SWPPP/Cover at PreCon copy shall be provided to all contractors or sub-contractors involved Natiative 5 W111/Cover at 11cCon with pre-stabilization activities.
 A provision must be included to notify all applicable contractors of changes made to the SWPPP.
 The owner as well as all relevant contractors and sub-contractors Contracts/Specs Say Environmental shall sign the SWPPP.
-Laws will be Followed SITE MAD Laws will be Pollowed In addition to the narrative portion of the SWPPP, a site map shall be The cite man shall be a maximum of 1"= 200 feet Applicable topographic lines shall be shown.
-The site map shall incl THE SILE map shari be a maximum of 1 200 feet.
-Drainage patterns and slopes anticipated before and after major auc.
-Site Map grading activities are completed.
-Site Wap Show offsite materials, waste, borrow or equipment storage area, Site Map (Only if Possible) surface waters.
-Site Map (Only if 1 ossiole) Boundary lines for land disturbance activities.
+Laws will be Followed SITE I MAP Laws will be I bllowed In addition to the narrative portion of the SWPPP, a site map shall be included.
+The site map shall be a maximum of 1"= 200 feet.
+Applicable topographic lines shall be shown.
+The site map shall inclu 1 Drainage patterns and slopes anticipated before and after major Site Map grading activities are completed.
+Show offsite materials, waste, borrow or equipment storage area, Site Map (Only if Possible) surface waters.
+1 \ 5 Boundary lines for land disturbance activities.
 Site Map (Typically Slope Limits) Existing and planned streets, buildings, lots, utilities, geographic Site Map (Always on Our Plans) features, buffer strips and waterways.
-Site Map (Mways on Our Flans) All outfalls labeled.
+Comp (com a) a con a com a) All outfalls labeled.
 Site Map All BMP's both temporary and permanent.
 Site Map All sedimentation basins.
 Site Map The map shall include a legend, which describes all symbols used.
-1 Site Map (See Fig. 806.8.9 Maps) Whenever symbols fail to satisfactorily convey the requisite Site Map (See Fig. 800.8.9 Maps) information, notes shall be used.
-Comments: 1 1
+Site Map (See Fig. 806.8.9 Maps) Whenever symbols fail to satisfactorily convey the requisite 5110 1914p (500 1 1g.
+600.6.7 1914ps) information, notes shall be used.
+Comments: '